 Opportunities for spoken language are planned in English and across the curriculum.
 We use the document Key Learning in Spoken Language to support this planning.
 Also, our teaching sequences used in the Power of Reading, provide many opportunities to practise the skills of listening, understanding, speaking, vocabulary and participating, presenting and performing.
 Approaches such as role on the wall, discussion of personal experiences, continuous provision, role play, drama, visualisation, partner work, circle time, artwork, debate and discussion help to embed and enrich vocabulary.

 Talking is explicitly modelled in different areas of the curriculum and we prioritise quality interactions modelling how to talk with other people.

 With our cross-curricular approach, there are many opportunities to listen to, practise and embed new vocabulary.

-The quality of spoken language is evaluated using evidence of progress in discussion work across the curriculum, sustained learning, confidence in performing and presenting to their peers and to a wider audience and knowledge of a wider range of vocabulary when speaking and then transferred into written tasks.
+Children will be able to express issues and ideas, speak clearly, listen carefully, contribute to discussions, respond to questions and comments and use a wide and interesting vocabulary.
+When children explore learning through oracy and are exposed to new vocabulary, they retain this knowledge.
+This leads to children using higher level language with a deeper understanding when presenting or writing.
+The quality of spoken language is evaluated using evidence of progress in discussion work across the curriculum, sustained learning, confidence in performing and presenting to their peers and to a wider audience and knowledge of a wider range of vocabulary when speaking and then writing for different purposes.